 - Increase the amount of sugar or fat by half the amount recommended in case of Not enough sugar or fat

 - Select a smaller size recipe

-- If the machine has an all-glass top, tent outside of dome with foil
+- If the machine has an all-glass top, the tent outside of the dome with foil

-Remove bread from machine immediately after bake cycle is completed.
+Remove bread from the machine immediately after the bake cycle is completed.